Advanced Guide: Authoring Plugins

 Injecting Client Helpers #

-The most powerful feature of Coralite plugins is the ability to provide reusable functionality directly to component scripts using client.helpers.
+The most powerful feature of Coralite plugins is the ability to provide reusable functionality directly to component scripts using client.context.

-Helpers are injected into the context.helpers object available in every client.script.
+Context utilities are flattened directly onto the root context object available in every script execution block.
 However, because Coralite is a static site generator, there is a strict boundary between server code and client code.

 The Factory Pattern #

-To use client-only APIs (like window or document), the injected helper function must encapsulate that logic.
+To use client-only APIs (like window, document, or the injected AbortSignal), the injected helper function must encapsulate that logic within the final returned function.

 client: {

-// Return the function that runs on the CLIENT
+// Phase 3: The actual function accessible on the CLIENT

 window.navigator.sendBeacon('https://api.analytics.com', JSON.stringify({